Close

 Documents You Must Provide

-• UAE Emirates ID: Both sides, clearly legible
+• UAE Emirates ID: Both sides, clearly legible, demonstrating current legal residency status

-• Employment Letter: On company letterhead, stating position, salary, and travel purpose
+• Employment Letter: On company letterhead, stating position, salary, purpose of business travel, and confirmation that you will return to UAE after the visit

-• Trade License Copy: If self-employed in UAE
+• Trade License Copy: If self-employed in UAE, current registration showing business operations

 Documents Your Sponsor Must Provide